 - Personal Protective Equipment:

-- Exceptions will be made for individuals who cannot wear masks for medical reasons
+- Exceptions will also be made for individuals who cannot tolerate masks for health or behavioural reasons

 - Students and staff will each be given two re-useable face masks

 - Use consistent and assigned seating arrangements; support buses being loaded from back to front and offloaded from front to back